Skip to main content

 You can use them by passing the param palette="flat"

-# Retrive some colors
+# Retrieve some colors

 get_colors([("emerald", 100), ("silver", 100)], palette="flat")